 They came eagerly when I beckoned them, and they pressed their warm bodies against mine, one against my front an one against my back, enfolding me in their arms, each with a hand resting on my waist.
 I watched Jason's face, and I saw anger floating in his sorrow filled eyes and I felt delightfully petty.
 I didn't care though and allowed their warmth and strength to infuse my body.
 The tight ball of pain that I held in my chest started to loosen while I was in their arms.
 They bolstered me and helped me regain my composure.
 They both radiated their love and devotion to me and to each other and I sipped on that energy like the fine wine it was.

 Accepting that knowledge infuriated me.
-He may have been my soul mate, but that didn't mean he didn't deserved mt heart or body.
+He may have been my soul mate, but that didn't mean he deserved my heart or body.
 They did.
-I hated Jason for a split second.
+I hated Jason with a passion for a split second.
 I was where I was because I had crossed paths with him.
 My anger almost instantly cooled though, as another thought wormed its way into my mind.
 I was fated to end up here, whether Jason had crossed my path or not, or at least that's what I had always thought.
 That made another thought occur to me.
-If I was fated to be here then maybe Jason had been thrown into my path for a reason, to pull me back out of that darkness.
-Maybe he had been destined to remind me that I was born from light, and to save me from my own self destruction.
-Or, maybe he was always meant to join me here, in the shado
+If I was fated to be here then maybe Jason had been thrown into my path for a reason, the deciding factor of whether I belonged in the darkness or not.
+Maybe he had been destined to remind me that I was born from both the dark, and the light, and to save me from my own self destruction.
+Or, maybe he was always meant to join me here, in the shadows.

 The realization hit me hard, like a sludge hammer between the eyes, and I felt the blossom of hope bloom in my heart.
 The man whose body pressed so closely to the front of mine must have sensed the direction of my thoughts because his grip on my body tightened, causing me to glance up at him and away from Jason.
 The look in my eyes must have not been what he wanted to see because he leaned in and roughly pressed his lips against mine, his tongue flicking out to caress my lips, asking for entrance.
 I could feel the desperation in his kiss, and it almost brought tears to my eyes.
 He was worried that he would lose me again.
 I wanted to tell him he had nothing to fear.

-I turned back to Jason, prepared to talk to him, to accept the intricacies of fate, but what I saw when I turned to him made my breath catch and my heart to drop into my stomach.
-Jason had been gathering each little purple spark of our combined power, building it into a massive ball of energy.
+I turned back to Jason, prepared to talk to him, to accept the intricacies of fate, to try and come to an agreement, but what I saw when I turned to him made my breath catch and my heart drop into my stomach.
+Jason had been gathering each little purple spark of our combined power, building it into a massive ball of energy while I had been distracted.
 Before I could even form words to stop him, Jason launched the power at the barrier between us, the look in his eyes as it flew through the air made my heart pulse with fear.
 He looked like he was ready to go to war and the shine of purple across his face painted him in an evil light.
 The energy slammed through the barrier, shattering it into a million fragments of scarlet power, to crash into the ground mere feet from where I stood.

 The power exploded, causing the ground I stood on to vault and heave, launching me into the air.
 The scream that had started as Jason released the power was frozen in my throat, and I was unable to make a sound.
 My mind was a tangle of fear and I had no focus to stop my momentum as my quick ascent slowed and quickly became a descent, the ground below me racing up to meet me.

 I hated being trapped.
 Instinct took over and I screamed, pounding my fists against the wall of power.
 Jason’s eyes were alert for any movement as he darted through the headstones.
 He was trying to escape, dragging me behind him like some giant balloon on a string.
-He wanted to whisk me away from my men before they could come for me.
+He wanted to whisk me away from my men before they could come for me, stealing me away.

 The world outside the bubble of power was chaos.
 I couldn’t see anything past the wall of snow and earth the explosion of power had kicked up.
 I could sense movement though.
 My men were looking for me in the ruins of the place I had stood.
 My heart beseeched them, wanting to let them know that I was OK.